 Lydia of Thyatira

-Prominent, wealthy women continued to play a vital role in support of the Gospel as it reached out from Judea into the wider Greco-Roman world.
-And by all accounts, few of these women were as wealthy or as prominent as Lydia, the first Christian convert in what is now Europe.
+Prominent, wealthy women continued to play a vital role in support of the Gospel as it spread from Judea into the Greco-Roman world.
+And by all accounts, few of these women were as wealthy or prominent as Lydia, the first Christian convert in what is now Europe.

 Like Cornelius before her, Lydia was a gentile attracted to the God of the Jewish Scriptures.
 Once she was converted to Christ, she placed her home and considerable resources at the disposal of Paul and his ministry team, even after they had been released from prison.
 In doing so, she provided a bridgehead for the apostle’s mission as it moved down into Greece and eventually across Europe.

 Upon arriving in Athens, Paul began to discuss the Gospel with members of various philosophical schools in the city.
 At length, they brought him to the Areopagus to present his teaching in a more formal setting.
 The Areopagus was a court where intellectuals and other cultural elites would meet to critique new ideas.
 In effect, Paul was giving the equivalent of a TED talk, except that he could get into serious legal trouble if his audience didn’t like his presentation.